Weddings and Blessings in St Peter's Parish

 We have a leaflet to explain most of the things you need to know about arranging your wedding whether here or elsewhere, including fees for 2017.
 This can be downloaded here.

-Before you decide on a date please look on the Church Calendar on the Parish Life page and then contact the Church office to make sure it is still available.
+Before you decide on a date please look on the Church Calendar on the Parish Life page and then contact the Parish office to make sure it is still available.
 Even if a wedding is already booked on your chosen date we may be able to offer you an alternative venue.
 We do need to allow a minimum of 2 hours between weddings at the same church.

 To be married in any of the Churches in the Parish you either have to live in the Parish or have a connection with the Church If you're not sure whether you have a connection please do get in touch and we will help you however we can.
 You will need to provide evidence documents that confirm the links. (eg parents wedding certificates or proof of residence and your birth certificate)